mickelindahl/docker_jenkins/README.md

 Docker compose file for installing [jenkins](https://jenkins.io/) in a docker container based on [docker jenkins image](https://hub.docker.com/_/jenkins/).

+- NOTE! /tmp can become full.
+It is where temporary files from npm is downloaded and stored during installation

 ## Installation

 Clone repository and cd into app directory